Yes No Share to Facebook

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

-Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyFrequently, landlords wish to repossess a rental unit to enable occupancy by themselves, a close kin, or an expected purchaser.
-When this occurs, it is essential that landlords have a sincere intention that the replacement occupancy will persist for at least one year.
+It is common for a landlord to want to repossess a rental unit for the purpose of replacing the tenant occupancy with occupancy by the landlord, a close family member of the landlord, or for the occupancy by a forthcoming purchaser of the premises and when such circumstances arise, the landlord must truly hold an intention that the substitute occupancy will last for at least one year.
 The law requires landlords to demonstrate a bona fide intention for the new occupant to remain within the rental unit for a minimum of one year.
 This obligation ensures that landlords refrain from claiming a desire to take back the rental unit without a true intention to reside in the rental unit whereas such might otherwise serve as a pretext for evicting the current tenant in favour of a new tenant willing to pay a higher rent.

 The Law